Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

-In Section~\ref{sec:Thermodynamic formalism for subsystems}, we focuses on thermodynamic formalism for subsystems, with the main results being Theorems~\ref{thm:subsystem characterization of pressure} and \ref{thm:existence of equilibrium state for subsystem}.
-These theorems establish the Variational Principle and demonstrate the existence of equilibrium states for subsystems of expanding Thurston maps.
-In Subsection~\ref{sub:Pressures for subsystems}, we define the topological pressures of subsystems with respect to some potentials via the tile structures determined by subsystems.
-In Subsection~\ref{sub:Split Ruelle operators}, we define the split Ruelle operators (Definition~\ref{def:split ruelle operator}).
+Section~\ref{sec:Thermodynamic formalism for subsystems} focuses on thermodynamic formalism for subsystems, with the main results being Theorems~\ref{thm:subsystem characterization of pressure} and \ref{thm:existence of equilibrium state for subsystem}.
+We introduce the split Ruelle operators in Subsection~\ref{sub:Split Ruelle operators}, and then, in the remainder of this section, we use these operators to establish the Variational Principle and the existence of equilibrium states for strongly irreducible subsystem.